dimanech/atom-fellowship/README.md

 * Synchronous tab close
 * Config for switch and close only with first file
 * Option for vertical side-by-side split view
+* Option to create files if they do not exist

 ## Installation